TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 ## Risks

-You could be 'wrong', which is a cardinal and unforgivable sin.
+You could be 'wrong'.

 I might *see* your critique!!!!!!!!!!!

+People might completely misinterpret what you say.

-People will think you're unprofessional.
+They will think you're unprofessional.

 Everyone will hate you forever.

-So far, none of these risks are real.
 The biggest downside is that making a good critique *takes time*.
 And it opens yourself up to critiques as well.

 ## I wish more people critiqued my work